LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/donuts/README.md

 Now it's time to implement your latest innovation, an app via which users can pre-order donuts remotely from the convenience of... the command-line terminal on their computer.

-In a file called `donuts.c`, write a program which introduces the flavor of the day, and then takes the user's order.
+In a file called `donuts.c`, write a program which introduces the flavor of the day (you can just make something up, Manager), and then takes the user's order.
 Taking their order involves asking two questions:

 1. How many donuts do they want to order?
 2. How much do you want to pay?